 Mr. Darby: Wayne, at the last meeting, there was some discussion about an electronic sign.
 Do you want to go into some detail about the suggestion to replace the current electronic sign?

 Mr. Wilkerson: I was all for it, until my wife told me that she thought it was tacky.
-So, to save my marriage, I am not suggested ordering a better sign.
+So, to save my marriage, I ordered a better sign.

 Ms. Witcher: I agree with your wife.